-We will examine how "sacred music" (or "Christian music") has been defined in our culture - by secular music institutions, the corporate music industry, and different Christian denominations and subcultures.
-We will also look at concepts like the "devil's music," and why our culture tends to define "bad" music as being morally corrupt.
-Tracing this impulse all the way back to the ancient Greeks, and looking at examples from early Christianity, the Renaissance, the Enlightenment, and the 20th century (particularly the blues, rock and roll, and hip hop), we'll begin to see the relationship between music, language, and religion more clearly, and understand the difficulty of defining "sacred music."
+This course offers a critical examination of "sacred music" (or "Christian music"), looking at how the concept has been variously defined by secular music institutions, the corporate music industry, and different religious subcultures.
+Looking at concepts like the "devil's music," we will also raise questions about why human cultures tend to define what they deem to be "bad" music as morally corrupt.
+Tracing this impulse all the way back to the ancient Greeks, and looking at examples from early Christianity, the Renaissance, the Enlightenment, and into the 20th century (particularly the blues, rock and roll, and hip hop), we'll begin to see the relationship between music, language, and religion more clearly, and understand the difficulties in defining "sacred music" at all.
 Participants will be challenged to extend their music appreciation to genres and styles that they may have previously rejected, and will come to a deeper understanding of the overall connection between the music they love and their spiritual and religious lives.
-When taught within a Christian context, this discussion will be placed within a larger theological framework that includes practical suggestions for how to discern the spiritual, theological, and religious content in music for liturgical use or otherwise.
+When taught within a Christian context, this discussion will be placed within a larger theological framework that includes practical suggestions for how to discern the spiritual, theological, and religious content in "secular" music.

-Note: This topic can be adjusted for both religious and non-religious contexts and can be offered as a lecture, workshop, or a 5- to 15-week class.
-Click here to read Kristen's academic writing on this topic, which was the subject of her Master's thesis.
-Click here to learn about Kristen's work with music in the context of liturgy and worship.
+Note: This topic can be adjusted for both religious and non-religious contexts, and can be offered as a lecture, workshop, or a 5- to 15-week class.
+Click here to read my academic writing on this topic, as this was the subject of my Master's thesis.
+Click here to learn about my consulting work on music in the context of liturgy and worship.

 Songwriting & Spirituality:

 This presentation looks at the relationship between songwriting, meaning-making, and spirituality through a conversation with singer-songwriter Kristen Leigh.
 Vignettes from Kristen's life as both a professional